essentialhabitsapp-create/privacy-policy/privacy.md

 - **Access** your data at any time — everything you've entered is visible within the app.
 - **Delete** your data — you can delete individual items (habits, tasks, goals, notes) or reset all app data from the Settings screen.
-- **Delete your account** — go to the Account screen and tap "Delete my account".
+- **Delete your account** — go to the settings screen and tap "Delete my account".
   This permanently removes your cloud-stored data.
 Local data can be cleared by uninstalling the app.
 - **Use the app without an account** — a guest mode is available that stores all